teamputtygen/hn-docs/docs/researcher/docker-compose.rst

  - Choose the cloud you want to use, and
  - Wait for the virtual machine to start.

-Once the machine is ready, you can then log into the machine via SSH via the Service URL link or manually.
+Once the machine is ready, you can log into the machine via SSH using the Service URL link or manually.
 Once you are on the machine, you can then use Docker and Docker Compose as you normally would.

 For example, a simple "Hello World" example: